 How to take Ursofalk

-Ursofalk capsules should be swallowed whole with a full glass of water because the content is bitter.
+Ursofalk capsules or tablets should be swallowed whole with a full glass of water because the content is bitter.

 When to take it